Conservative, density-based smoothed particle hydrodynamics with improved partition of the unity and better estimation of gradients: Tests

-In this section, we analyze the results of four well-known tests, that require the solution of the full system of Euler equations.
+In this section, we analyze the results of four well-known tests that require the solution of the full system of Euler equations in three dimensions.
 The first test deals with the hydrostatic equilibrium of a two-phase fluid.
-It aims to analyze the abilities of our Lagrangian scheme tho handle with sharp density discontinuities.
-As we will see the best results are obtained with $\sigma\simeq 1$ in Eq.~(\ref{mom_1}) owing to the complete suppression of the tensile instability around the contact discontinuity.
-Then, we apply this scheme to the study of the interaction of a supersonic wind with an isothermal, high-density spherical blob (the wind-blob test), to the growth of the Kelvin Helmholtz (KH) instability, and to simulate the evolution of a point-like explosion (the Sedov test).
+It aims to analyze the abilities of our Lagrangian scheme to handle sharp density discontinuities.
+Then we applied this scheme to the study of the growth of the Kelvin-Helmholtz (KH) instability, to the interaction of a supersonic wind with an isothermal, high-density spherical cloud (the wind-cloud test), as well as to simulate the evolution of a point-like explosion (the Sedov test).
 The simulations were carried out using the ISPH code SPHYNX and the outcomes have been compared to well-known solutions.
-We put special emphasis in the comparison among models with different choices of $\sigma$~and volume elements, namely the standard choice\footnote{Actually, any constant magnitude is a suitable choice as $X_a$,~but taking the mass of the particle allows for the fine tuning of the density (if needed) by slightly modifying the mass of the particles.
-In nearly isobaric systems, with shallow pressure gradients, the choice $X_a=P_a^k,~ k\le 1$~could also be appropriate.} $X_a=m_a$, and the improved VEs with $X_a=m_a/\rho^0_a$.
+Tests were run with varying parameters to disentangle the effects of IA, VE, heat transport in the AV, and $\sigma$.
+Special emphasis is placed on a comparison among models with different choices of $\sigma$ and volume elements, namely, the standard choice\footnote{Actually, any constant magnitude is a suitable choice as $X_a$,~but taking the mass of the particle allows for the fine-tuning of the density (if needed) by slightly modifying the mass of the particles.
+In nearly isobaric systems, with shallow pressure gradients, the choice $X_a=P_a^k,~ k\le 1$ could also be appropriate.} of $X_a=m_a$ and the improved VEs with $X_a=m_a/\rho^0_a$.

+We find that the conservation properties are excellent and that linear momentum is preserved to almost machine precision in all tests.
+The angular momentum, with respect to the center of mass, deviates less than $10^{-6}$~from the initial value.
+The relative deviation, $\vert\Delta E\vert/E_0$ in the total energy was less than $10^{-5}$, except in the isobaric two-fluid test (Sect.~\ref{subsec:isobaric}), where it was $\simeq 10^{-4}$~at late times.